 layers across the flow direction and

-lanes along the flow direction.
-They are allocated in the cells at the
+The nodes are allocated in the cells at the

 intersections.
 The connection links are traced along the pipes between the